dstein64/vim-win/README.md

 # vim-win

-## Description

-This is a Vim plugin for managing windows in Vim.
+`vim-win` is a Vim plugin for managing windows in Vim.
 Built-in functionality includes window selection, window buffer swapping, and window resizing.
 The plugin is extensible, allowing additional functionality to be added (see *Configuration* below).